Package 'stratallo'

 Value

-Value of the variance VV for a given allocation vector x1,,xHx_1,\ldots,x_H.
+The value of the variance VstV_{st} for a given allocation vector x1,,xHx_1,\ldots,x_H.

 Functions